padok-team/dojo-terraform-aws-security/README.md

 ### Step 2 : Add Load Balancing

 We would like the webserver for development and production to be in a private subnet, with a frontal load balancer.
 It would avoid any port except from 80 to be publically accessible on the webserver.
 It also means that it won't be possible anymore to SSH into the machines (for now).
 Finally, it is a good practice to use a load balancer.
 It would allow us for exemple to have autoscaling in the future, or add AWS WAF to protect the website against vulnerabilities.
-* The dev environment to be accessible only from your IP adress

 1. Modify the right variable of resource `webserver` in `main.tf` to use a private subnet.